Occurrence in Amherst & Connecticut Valley, Mass.

 Nest Materials

-Nests of coarse dried vegetation, then lined with cotton, feathers, grass, and string
+coarse dried vegetation, cotton, feathers, grass, string

 19th-20th Century Field Notes